 Another possibility that immediately occurs to explain the findings is that perhaps Alzheimer's disease somehow results in fungal infections - that the AD makes them more prone to fungal infection.
 In case you're wondering - all the AD patients and control patients studied had died - this is why their brain tissue could be studied so thoroughly.
 Excerpts from a research article by D. Pisa et al in Nature:

 The possibility that Alzheimer’s disease (AD) has a microbial aetiology has been proposed by several researchers.
 Here, we provide evidence that tissue from the central nervous system (CNS) of AD patients contain fungal cells and hyphae.
 Fungal material can be detected both intra- and extracellularly using specific antibodies against several fungi.
 Different brain regions including external frontal cortex, cerebellar hemisphere, entorhinal cortex/hippocampus and choroid plexus contain fungal material, which is absent in brain tissue from control individuals.
 Analysis of brain sections from ten additional AD patients reveals that all are infected with fungi.
 Fungal infection is also observed in blood vessels, which may explain the vascular pathology frequently detected in AD patients.
 Sequencing of fungal DNA extracted from frozen CNS samples identifies several fungal species.
 Collectively, our findings provide compelling evidence for the existence of fungal infection in the CNS from AD patients, but not in control individuals.

 Aside from cognitive decline, the vast majority of AD patients present clear signs of inflammation and damage to blood vessels15,16.
-Inflammation of the CNS and immune activation play a major role in the pathophysiology of AD.
-Indeed, a number of cytokines, such as interleukins (IL-1 and IL-6), tumor necrosis factor α and interferon γ, are elevated in the brain of AD patients, suggesting an increased immune response17,18,19.
-These observations have led to the speculation that AD has an autoimmune aetiology20.
+Inflammation of the CNS and immune activation play a major role in the pathophysiology of AD. ...
 Many investigators have also considered the idea that AD is an infectious disease, or at least that infectious agents constitute a risk factor for AD21,22,23.
 Accordingly, genetic material from several viruses and bacteria have been reported in brains from AD patients.
 In particular, herpes simplex type 1 (HSV-1) and Chlamydophila pneumoniae have been suggested as potential aetiological agents of AD.
 In addition, brain infection by several pathogens may induce amyloid formation24,25,26.
 Furthermore, Αβ peptide exhibits antimicrobial activity and shows particularly strong inhibitory activity againstCandida albicans27.

 Recently, we provided strong evidence for fungal infection in AD patients28,29.
 Fungal DNA and proteins were found in frozen brain tissue from AD patients, but not from control patient tissue. .....No fungal material was observed in brain tissue from ten control individuals, whereas fungal infection was clearly present in brains from ten additional AD patients.
 Moreover we were able to amplify fungal DNA from frozen tissue of different AD brain regions.
 Collectively, our findings provide compelling evidence for the presence of fungal infection in brains from all AD patients analysed.